South Manchester Railroad: History

-Accidents

-After a passenger had left the train near the Hilliard street bridge at the North End, he walked off the trestle and fell onto the road beneath.
-When the conductor rushed to help him, the man got up uninjured and just exclaimed: "Where am I, anyway?"

-At least two fatal accidents occurred, where both victims were drunk.
-The first victim was hit near the Middle Turnpike crossing.
-He was only noticed on the return trip and died shortly after being found.
-His pint bottle of liquor resting against the track was not even broken.
-The other fatal accident occurred on the embankment near the Center Springs pond.

-Another man who was hit by the train was taken to his home in a sleigh, and when the traffic superintendent Richard O. Cheney visited him later, he apologized for getting in the way of the train.
-He recovered, and, allegedly, did not drink another drop of intoxicating liquor again.

-A musician got once entangled in the double bass, when the coach, in which he and some of his colleagues were riding, derailed, because a wheel had come off the train.
-On another occasion, a man flagged the train at Middle Turnpike and asked that Richard O. Cheney should be notified that his bull had escaped from his meadow and was on someone else's property.

 South Manchester Railroad Station

 The station was built in 1879, with its purpose being for freight and general use.
 It was located at the corner of Park Street and Elm Terrace.

 Locomotives

 A 0-4-4 steam locomotive named 'Mt.
 Nebo' was supplied in 1879 by Baldwin Locomotive Works in Philadelphia, Pennsylvania.
 It was designed and patented by Matthias Nace Forney for hauling both freight and passengers.

 Present-day

 In 2005, one mile of the railroad was purchased by the Manchester Land Conservation Trust.
 The route is a pedestrian path, known as the Cheney Rail Trail.